hapax/hapax.github.io/assets/giant-ants.md

 date:  2021-07-31
 ---

-If aliens ever visit the earth, might they take the form of giant ants?
+If aliens ever visit the earth, might they take the particularly schlocky form of giant ants?
 Or could radioactive waste create [*kaiju*](https://en.wikipedia.org/wiki/Kaiju) like Godzilla and Mothra, duking it out in the Japanese sea while the puny humans watch on in terror?
-And might the king of Skull Island one day clamber up the Empire State to protect Ann Dwarrow?
+And might the king of Skull Island one day clamber up the Empire State Building, Ann Dwarrow in one hand and a military helicopter in the other?

 <figure>
     <div style="text-align:center"><img src